HenrikBengtsson/port4me/README.md

 29525
 ```

-For conveniency, if the first option is unnames, then it is assumed it
+For conveniency, if the first option is unnamed, then it is assumed it
 specifies the `--tool` option.
-This mean we can use the following
+This means we can use the following
 sort form as well:

 ```sh